DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 It was the same as with Dark Empress Vanessa.
 Just before disappearing due to the Zero Code change, the other race's hero had remembered about Sid.
-It was a common point between them.
+It was quite a coincidence.

 "Are you the same as Vanessa!?
 What do you know about world reincarnation?"